RAA Finance credit reporting policy

 - to detect, investigate and prevent fraud;

-- undertake debt recovering and enforce activities including in relation to guarantors and deal with serious credit infringements
+- to undertake debt recovering and enforce activities including in relation to guarantors and deal with serious credit infringements.

 We may also use your credit information for other purposes.
 For instance, to comply with legislative or regulatory requirements in any jurisdiction, prevent fraud, crime or other activity that may cause harm in relation to our products or services and help us run our business.
 We may also use your credit information to tell you about products or services we think may interest you, subject to legal restrictions on using this type of information for marketing purposes.